10-Day Portugal Trip (Part 1/5) – 4 Days in Lisbon

 After breakfast, we headed down to Rossio and hopped on the 15E tram to Belem.
 Once we hopped off, we decided to pop by the renowned Pasteis de Belem first before doing any other sightseeing.

 Belem is known to be the birthplace of the now worldwide famous pastel de nata.
-From the early 19th century to today, Pasteis de Belem continues to serve the very original recipe of the Portuguese custard tarts.
-It is believed that these pastries were originally made and sold to the monks at the Jerรณnimos Monastery next doors during the Liberal Revolution days.
+Since the early 19th century, Pasteis de Belem has continued to serve the very original recipe of the iconic Portuguese custard tarts.
+It is believed that these pastries were originally made and sold to the monks at the Jerónimos Monastery next door during the Liberal Revolution days.

 Expect huge queues outside the pastry shop, but do not be put off by it.
-If you walk inside the shop, there is actually a huge sitting area to dine in.
+If you walk inside the shop, there is actually a huge sitting area for dine-in.
 Other than pastel de nata, we also tried the Chocolate Doughnut, as well as coffees and hot chocolate.

-After a full and happy belly, we set out to walk around Belem, visiting iconic sights such as Padrรฃo dos Descobrimentos and the Belem Tower.
-For Belem Tower, we didn’t go in, but rather chose to enjoy the river view from outside.
+After a full and happy belly, we set out to walk around Belem, seeing iconic sights such as Padrão dos Descobrimentos and the Belem Tower – one of Lisbon’s renowned landmarks featuring a massive open terrace towards the ocean.
+We didn’t join the massive queues to visit inside Belem Tower and chose to enjoy the river view from outside.

 Ponte 25 de Abril